 The disease, disorder, syndrome, illness, or injury that is being studied.

 |Digestive System Disease|

 This study has two parts.
 Each part of the study begins with a Screening Period of up to 4 weeks to allow for completion of screening procedures and subject scheduling.
 Each subject will be screened by means of medical history, medication review, Gastrointestinal Symptoms Questionnaire (GSQ), physical examination, vital signs, weight, height, laboratory tests, and ECG.
 The GSQ is being used as a separate safety monitoring tool in this study to ensure that all gastrointestinal complaints are reported by the subject.
 Following completion of all screening procedures, eligible subjects will be enrolled in the study.
 Part 1 of the study in healthy subjects will be completed prior to enrollment of any subject in Part 2 of the study.
 A subject enrolled in Part 1 of the study will participate in one of five dose Cohorts.
 Enrollment of healthy subjects in each of the five dose Cohorts will occur sequentially.
 Enrollment of patients with CeD in each of the five dose Cohorts will occur sequentially, but each of these dose Cohorts will be open to enrollment only after demonstration of the safety and tolerability of the same dose level in healthy subjects.
-A healthy subject enrolled in Part 2 of the study will participate in one of two Groups; within Group 1 and Group 2, each subject will be randomized to the treatment order.
-Enrollment of subjects in Group 1 and Group 2 may occur in parallel.
-A subject may participate in only one part/group of the study (i.e., either Part 1, Part 2 Group 1, or Part 2 Group 2).
+A healthy subject enrolled in Part 2 of the study will participate in one of three Groups; within Group 1, 2 and 3, each subject will be randomized to the treatment order.
+A subject may participate in only one part/group of the study (i.e., either Part 1 or Part 2 Group 1, 2 or 3).